Tougher rules to protect investors and curb high-frequency trading

-MEPs also voted to tighten up the Commission's proposal on high-frequency algorithmic trading, in which computers trade millions of orders per second, with little or no human intervention, by voting provisions to ensure that all orders are valid for at least 500 milliseconds, i.e. must not be cancelled or modified during that time.
+MEPs also tightened up the Commission's proposal on high-frequency algorithmic trading, in which computers trade millions of orders per second, with little or no human intervention, by voting provisions to ensure that all orders are valid for at least 500 milliseconds, i.e. must not be cancelled or modified during that time.

 All firms and trading venues would also have to ensure that trading venues are able to cope with sudden surges in orders or market stresses, and have "circuit breakers" in place to suspend trading if necessary.